AsterisMono/asterismono/README.md

 ### Hi there 👋

-Traveller / Code Composer / VRChat Permanent Resident, with a heart of glass.
+Traveller / Code composer / VRChat permanent resident, with a heart of glass.

 I create things for a profound *purpose* that I don't yet fully comprehend.